jazzsequence/wpnext-test/wp-content/plugins/mailpoet/readme.txt

 = 3.34.0 - 2019-07-30 =
 * Added: track all WooCommerce revenues generated by your newsletters;
-* Added: zero-configuration captcha to protect Mailpoet forms against repeated subscriptions by bots;
+* Added: zero-configuration captcha to protect MailPoet forms against repeated subscriptions by bots;
 * Added: stats email notifications for all automatic emails;
 * Improved: education of list hygiene on import;
 * Improved: inactive subscriber filtering based on last day subscribed;